in times of crows and ice, we dream spring

 in a blizzard of unmelting sweet

-20 thoughts on “in times of crows and ice, we dream spring
+20 Responses to in times of crows and ice, we dream spring

 • Jennifer, thank you!
 Had to write this one, because Whimsy Mimsy was writing about daffodils under snow, and I was thinking about daisies because of snow.
 It all rolled up into this one.
 So glad you liked it.